Orders

 • X-Violet-Order-Id - The order ID

-• X-Violet-Bag-Id - The bag ID (if order was placed via bag)
+• X-Violet-Bag-Id - The bag ID associated with this acceptance event

 ORDER_UPDATED